michael-devlin/michael-devlin/README.md

 - 📫    Contact me:

-If you're looking to hire me for work, or just have a query, then please feel free to reach me at:
+If you have a query, then please feel free to reach me at:
 - michaeldevfay@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/michael-devlin-/)